 There are a lot of scientific publications.
 It is estimated that 1.8 million articles are published each year.
 Even in any chosen specific field tens of thousands of articles are published each year.
 For example, during the COVID-19 outbreak 23,500 articles were published on the topic in just the first wave.
 Any researcher or research-based professional is expected to synthesize the results of scientific studies for evidence-based decision making, regulatory approval or to identify the gaps in literature that need further research.
 Research synthesis and systematic reviewing are rapidly evolving academic fields using dedicated study designs, software, and statistical tools with applications in all research domains.
 In this semester, containing two skill trainings (in periods 4 and 5) and a project (in period 6), we will discuss the full scope of principles, concepts and methods of systematic literature reviewing, including meta-analysis (statistical pooling of outcomes of included component studies).
-You will also gain hands-on coding experience with the statistical programmes JASP and R. Having some experience with statistics or coding will thus help but is not a prerequisite.
+You will learn about AI-assisted tools for literature reviews and also gain hands-on coding experience with the statistical programs JASP and R. Having had some exposure to with statistics or coding will thus help but is not a prerequisite.
 To facilitate the transparency requested of the modern scientist, you will be working in the Open Science Framework.
-The popular semester will teach you how to read and write academic papers.
+The semester will teach you how to read and write academic papers.
 It is, as such, a good preparation for your capstone project and possibly later in your educational and academic career.
+In fact, one of our students won the Dies Natalis price for best BSc-thesis/honours program for 2024.
+Be warned: This is not the easiest semester to take.
+But at the same time is very doable if you keep-up on a weekly basis.